ballerina-platform/module-ballerinax-kafka/docs/spec/spec.md

     securityProtocol: kafka:PROTOCOL_SSL
 };
 ```
-Consumer can be authenticated with the Kafka server using SASL by providing `kafka:AuthenticationConfiguration`.
+Consumer client can be authenticated with the Kafka server using SASL by providing `kafka:AuthenticationConfiguration`.
 ```ballerina
 kafka:ConsumerConfiguration consumerConfiguration = {
     clientId: "secure-consumer",